CalmBuddha/Starbuck-Homepage/README.md

 # Starbuck-Homepage

-Starbuck homepage clone website using HTML and CSS.
+Starbuck homepage clone website using HTML, CSS and Javascript.